PDF Version

 If a student received two or more in-school suspensions during a school year, school teams should consider ways to support that student to decrease future suspensions.
 The repeated use of an in-school suspension may indicate that a student specific plan should be developed or revised.

-If a student and/or parents are not satisfied with a disciplinary decision, they should speak first to the teacher who made the disciplinary decision and then to the school principal if the issue is not resolved.
-If there is still an unsatisfactory response, an appeal in writing, see Appendix C, can then be made to the superintendent of schools, and if necessary then to the school board.
-Exceptions to this are suspensions in excess of five days and expulsions, in these cases the appeal goes directly to the school board.
+If a student and/or parents are not satisfied with a behaviour intervention and response decision, they should speak first to the teacher who made the decision and then to the school principal if the issue is not resolved.
+If there is still an unsatisfactory response, an appeal in writing, see Appendix C, can then be made to the superintendent of schools, and if necessary, then to the school board.
+Exceptions to this are suspensions in excess of five days and expulsions, in these cases the appeal goes directly to the school board, which must permit the student and their parent(s)/caregiver(s) to make representation to the board.
 The school board may confirm the suspension, modify it, or reinstate the student (M.R.
 92/2013; Manitoba Education and Training, Provincial Code of Conduct, 2017).

 APPENDIX A